Yes, for four main reasons.

 - The breath result is only one piece of evidence.
 A jury considers whether all the evidence proves you guilty beyond a reasonable doubt—a really high standard.
 The rest may point to an acquittal.

 - The machine doesn’t test for the ultimate fact DUI cases are about: impairment.
 Cases can be won at trial with your reading because the evidence didn’t support impairment beyond a reasonable doubt.
-An experienced DUI defense lawyer knows how to point out how your conduct and driving does not support a conviction—and find defenses you don’t know about, as shown in our free report on these cases.
+An experienced DUI defense lawyer knows how to use the officer's evidence to point out how your conduct and driving does not support a conviction—and find defenses you don’t know about, as shown in our free report on these cases.
+See the link below.

 - The machine's not magic.
 While officers can get stars in their eyes calling it a scientific wonder, it's really a glorified grocery scanner.
 And it might just be wrong, or even broken.